YU000jp/Logseq-column-Layout/README.md

 ### Journals

-- If you use the reference function and write the timeline, it is also effective as a log.
-- Press ⌨️`cmd(win) + alt` at the same time to get the reference by mouse dragging on the bullet.
+- If use the reference function and write the timeline, it is also effective as a log.
+Press ⌨️`cmd(win) + alt` at the same time to get the reference by mouse dragging on the bullet.

 ![image 2022-10-14 0207412](https://user-images.githubusercontent.com/111847207/195662824-35aecadd-c404-42a8-82eb-54ffc628c321.png)